 Petition signed by 1% of members.

 There shall only be one signature counted per household, business, organization, or government entity connected to the system.
-The purpose of every special meeting shall be stated in the notice thereof, and no business shall be transacted thereat, except specified in the notice.
+The purpose of every special meeting shall be stated in the notice thereof, and no business shall be transacted thereat, except as specified in the notice.

 Section2.
 Notice of all meetings shall comply with the Open Meeting Act (“OMA” - NMSA 1978 §10-15-1 to 10-15-4).
-Unless otherwise specified in the OMA resolution adopted annually by the Board, notice will be given as follows, at least ten (10) days prior to the annual meeting; three (3) days prior to a special meeting; one (1) if possible, prior to an emergency meeting.
+Unless otherwise specified in the OMA resolution adopted annually by the Board, notice will be given as follows, at least ten (10) days prior to the annual meeting; three (3) days prior to a special meeting; one (1) day, if possible, prior to an emergency meeting.
 Such a notice will state the nature, time, place, and purpose of the meeting.
-The shall be mailed by first-class mail and electronic communication to each member on record.
+The notice shall be mailed by first-class mail and electronic communication to each member on record.
 Notice to be directed to the address as shown upon the books of the Association.
 The failure of any Member to receive notice of an annual or special meeting of the Members shall not invalidate any action that may be taken by the Members at such meeting.

 Section 3: The order of business at the Annual or Special meeting, shall be: